Lesson Plan - Get It!

 Take a look at this illustration.
 Do your best to describe what process is being portrayed in this image:

-This image was created by Donna Wilson to explain a process called metacognition.
+This image is based on a process called metacognition.

 Metacognition is the ability to think about your thoughts.

-Donna Wilson compares metacognition to driving a car.
+Dr. Donna Wilson, an expert in metacognitive strategies, compares metacognition to driving a car.
 When you start driving cars, you have to keep the car moving in the right direction.
 At times, you'll have to step on the brakes; in metacognition, this is like pausing to re-read material.
 At other times, you'll have to step on the gas; this compares to the brainstorming process.

 Metacognition can help you become a stronger reader.
 When you think about the author's word choice, or ask questions about where the story is going, you are practicing metacognition.
 This might seem difficult at first, but you can follow simple steps to use this tool to help you comprehend what you read more fully.